 One of North Sydney's most delightful and significant areas of harbourside bushland.
 The small, almost circular island is linked to the mainland by a wide grassed causeway.
 There are excellent views of the harbour and city from this picturesque reserve.

-Located at the southern end of Shirley Road, Wollstonecraft, Berry Island Reserve is a 5 to 10 minutes walk from Wollstonecraft railway station.
+Located at the southern end of Shirley Road, Wollstonecraft, Berry Island Reserve is a 10 minute walk from Wollstonecraft railway station.
 Limited on-street parking is available in Shirley Road.